katylinn/GA-Data-Science/02_command_line_chipotle.md

 #### Command Line Tasks

 ##### Q1
-Each column is an item in an order.
+Each row represents an item in an order.
 For Example, a "Side of Chips" or a "Chicken Burrito".
 Each order can contain multiple items, so there is an *order_id* column to identify all the contents of an order.

 **Rest of the Columns**
-* *quantity* - integer number of identical items in the same order
+* *quantity* - Integer number of identical items in the same order
-* *item_name* - string that describes the item (probably very similar to what is listed on the menu)
+* *item_name* - String that describes the item (probably very similar to what is listed on the menu)
 * *choice_description* - List of modifiers or choices for the item.
 For Example, an Izze drink  comes in many flavors, but the drink requested in order 1 is Clementine Flavored.
 * *item_price* - Subtotal for the row ($)